 With the reach and sophistication of organized crime networks, the advancements in technology, the potential profitability of the illegitimate venture, and the diverse ways that they can impact the retail business, today’s professional criminals are attacking retailers with a voracious appetite.
 With the help of D/Cst.
 Breault of the Region of Peel Police this session looks at identifying ORC and how retailers and law enforcement can build stronger information sharing partnerships that will take a bite out of crime.

 Facial recognition has become a critical tool for law enforcement and in the last couple of years it has also gained traction as a way to stop shoplifiting and organzied retail crime while also used to personalize customer service.
-Retailers discuss their experiences and philosophy on using this tool and address concerns about privacy and lack of regulation.
-Will this also be a tool to serve customers better?
+If you have questions about using facial recognition including the security and ethics you will want to attend this session with Microsoft Canada's Rahul Raina who specializes specializing in AI / computer vision and blockchain for power & utilities, retail and financial services verticals.

 Active shooter and violent situations are becoming an increasing concern and both retailers and property management in malls have moments to activate protocols to respond swiftly.
 Retailers act for safety of staff, customers and protection of property while management and security manage the bigger picture.
 This panel discuses advance planning and the post-mortem analysis of critical issues all retailers should be thinking about.